-This Couple Took Their Outdoor Engagement Photos at The US Arboretum
+This Couple Took Their Outdoor Engagement Photos at the National Arboretum

 How They Got Engaged

 Before getting engaged, Kelsey and Ryan decided to go ring shopping together.
 They found a jewelry brand called Bario Neal, which creates ethical and unique engagement rings, and together, picked out the gems and style.
 After that, Kelsey was kept entirely out of the loop and was surprised when Ryan proposed on a trip to her parents’ river house in Mathews, Va.
-During sunset, he asked Kelsey to take a walk out to the dock to take a few photos, and before she knew it, “he was down on one knee with the beautiful engagement ring” they made together,” she says.
+During sunset, he asked Kelsey to take a walk out to the dock to take a few photos, and before she knew it, “he was down on one knee with the beautiful engagement ring they made together,” she says.

 The Details About Their Outdoor Engagement Photos